sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

   - If Orders are completed, then the *Order State* will be *successful* or *failed*.
   - If Orders are not completed, the *Order State* will be *processing*.

-### Access to Log Output
+For access to log output the following options are available:

-- **Order ID**: Clicking the *Order ID* will display the Order's log output from the [Order Log View](/order-log).
-The log includes output created by any Jobs executed with the Workflow.
+- **Order ID**: clicking the *Order ID* will display the Order's log output from the [Order Log View](/order-log).
+The log includes output created by all Jobs executed with the Workflow.
 - **Download Icon**: clicking the icon will download the Order's log to a file.

-By default display of Order logs is limited to 10MB log size and otherwise logs are downloaded to files.
+By default display of Order logs is limited to 10 MB log size and otherwise logs are downloaded to files.
 Users can adjust the limit from the [Settings - JOC Cockpit](/settings-joc) page.

+### Task History

+- **Job** indicates the name of the Job.
+- **Label** indicates the position of the Job in the Workflow.
+- **Status** is the outcome of Job execution indicated by *in progress*, *successful* or *failed*.
+- **Start Time**, **End Time** indicate the beginning and end of Job execution.
+- **Criticality** is specified with [Configuration - Inventory - Workflows - Job Options](/configuration-inventory-workflow-job-options) and indicates the relevance of a Job:
+  - *Minor*
+  - *Normal*
+  - *Major*
+  - *Critical*
+- **Return Code** is the exit code of a Shell Job or the return code of a JVM Job.
+The [Configuration - Inventory - Workflows - Job Properties](/configuration-inventory-workflow-job-properties) panel offers configuring return codes for successful and failed execution of Jobs.

+For access to log output the following action is available:

+- **Job**: clicking the *Job Name* will display the Job's log output from the [Task Log View](/task-log).

+By default display of Task logs is limited to 10 MB log size and otherwise logs are downloaded to files.
+Users can adjust the limit from the [Settings - JOC Cockpit](/settings-joc) page.

+### Audit Log

+The panel displays the same information as the [Audit Log](/audit-log) focused on the current Workflow.

+The number of Audit Log entries displayed can be modified from the *Max. number of Audit Log entries per object* setting in the user's [Profile - Preferences](/profile-preferences).

 ## Operations